swartn/sam-vs-jet-paper/README.md

 This was a mult-author paper, but all the software is the responsibility of me, Neil Swart.
 I invested a lot of effort to get this code to the point of basically being reusable, and have tried to ensure that everything is correct.
-However there are no guarantees whatsoever (see License.txt), and inevitably some problems will be found.
+However there are no guarantees whatsoever (see License), and inevitably some problems will be found.
 If you find one, please let me know.
 The code was not designed to be particularly beautiful or efficient.
 Everything was originally written as scripts in scientific exploration mode, and in the beginning I was quite new to python.
-There are places where things could be more efficient, more pythonic, and there are some limited sections of code that are repeated, but here it is.
+There are places where things could be more efficient, more pythonic, and there are some limited sections of code that are repeated, but here it is nonetheless.